Trevor-Z/Match-Flow-Score/README.md

 tempo_term: Rewards offensive pressure.
 Count how many times each side’s health dropped, the side that scored more hits gets credit.

 Their sum is the final match flow score.
-Default weights are 0.35, 0.35, 0.20, 0.10, but this is a fairly arbitrary choice.
+Default weights are 0.35, 0.35, 0.20, 0.10, but these are fairly arbitrary choices.

 Streak and tempo are not perfect metrics, because in extreme cases one can two-touch kill at the very end of the round while taking six jabs evenly spaced throughout.

 This is a proof-of-concept tool, I make no claims about its accuracy or reliability.
-The parts were taken from the already brittle research pipeline created for another project, Frankensteined together with vibecode, and had a basic GUI slapped on top for minimal practicity.
-Everything is provided as-is.
+It was made with parts taken from another project's already brittle pipeline, Frankensteined together with vibecode, and had a basic GUI slapped on top for minimal ease of use.

 Dammit, Jim, I'm a psychologist, not a programmer.